 Types of Sak Yant Tattoos

 While there are hundreds of designs, certain Sak Yants are more popular due to their powerful, universal blessings.
+These Thai tattoos carry deep spiritual weight and are traditionally applied by monks.
 Here are a few common ones:

 What are the Sak Yant Tattoo Rules?